Jeonjown/Triple-Z/README.md

 7. **Live Chat**

-   * Real-time chat widget for quick Q\&A between customers and staff.
+   * Real-time chat widget for quick Q&A between customers and staff.

 ---